ting-hu/Professional_README/README.md

 ## Description

-To quickly create a professional README for a new project.
+This is a professional readme file generator.

 ## Installation

-Clone the code and use node index.js to fill in the corresponding information and to create the README.
+Clone the repo, and use "npm start" to start the application in the terminal.

 ## Usage

-Go to the bash page of the file, use command node index.js
+For any project on your GitHub page.

 ## Contributing

-Xueting Hu
+N/A

 ## Tests